 What Causes Landscape Erosion?

 One of the most prolific causes of landscape erosion is rainfall.
-When water falls on exposed soil, it loosens the dirt and washes it away.
+When water falls on exposed soil, it loosens the dirt and washes it away, particularly if the ground has already fallen victim to soil compaction.
 This is especially prevalent on sloped or hilly terrain.
 The steeper the slope, the more likely erosion is to occur.

 Water can cause your landscape to erode in a few different ways.